-New London's 1833 Custom House has always looked out onto the harbor.
-It was built when the city was the world's 2nd leading whaling port.
+Built when the city was the world's 2nd leading whaling port, New London's Custom House has kept watch on the harbor since 1833.
 The Amistad arrived here in 1839.
-Electric Boat, which developed some of our earliest submarines, launched the first nuclear-powered sub, the Nautilus, here in 1955.
+Electric Boat, which developed some of our earliest submarines, launched the first nuclear-powered sub, the Nautilus, in 1954.

-From the roof of the Custom House Maritime Museum, today's harbor landmarks include three lighthouses, a 19-c fort, a US Coast Guard station, and active submarine factory.
+From the roof of the Custom House Maritime Museum, today's harbor landmarks include three lighthouses, a 19-c fort, a US Coast Guard station, and an active submarine factory.
 There are ferries, tugs, tankers, submarines, tall ships, fishing boats, and dinghies.
+You might spot the USCG barque Eagle moored at Fort Trumbull -- NL is her home port.
 Summer brings weekly waterfront events, among these SailFest in July (with spectacular fireworks), and the CT Maritime Heritage Festival in September.

-You never know what you'll discover in New London harbor.
 Now, with our New London Harborcam, everyone who loves the waterfront can keep watch on the scene.
+You never know what you'll discover.
 And when you're in town, be sure to stop by the Custom House Maritime Museum to learn more about our local maritime history and New London's harbor sites.